 Environmental justice is the intersection between the fights for civil rights and for environmental health.
 It seeks to ensure marginalized communities do not become repositories for activity that harms both the environment and public health, and that they have self-determination.
 Despite much progress, polluters still regularly seek out poorer neighborhoods and communities of color to site their operations, well aware they may not have the political and economic power to prevent polluters from setting up shop.

-State laws require developers and polluters to perform community outreach when siting operations in an environmental justice community and to engage municipalities in conversation.
-Yet there is little legal protection for marginalized communities beyond that.
-Robust legal challenges are therefore often a necessary complement to grassroots community organizing to prevent specific projects from discriminating by exposing citizens to unhealthy levels of pollution on the basis of their race, religion, or economic status.
+State laws require developers and polluters to perform community outreach when siting operations in a designated environmental justice community and to engage municipalities in conversation.
+Yet there is little protection for residents beyond that.
+Therefore, robust legal challenges are often a necessary complement to grassroots action to stop projects that will expose citizens to unhealthy levels of pollution on the basis of their race, religion, or economic status.

-Issues of environmental justice are a national problem, and our region is no exception.
-With much of its wealth concentrated in suburban communities, Connecticut’s less prosperous urban and rural neighborhoods are routinely faced with pollution and public health threats.
+This is a national problem, and our region is no exception.
+With much of its wealth concentrated in suburban communities, Connecticut’s less prosperous urban and rural neighborhoods are routinely faced with pollution and public health threats; Westchester County and Long Island face similar disparities.
+These communities must have the informational access and resources needed to combat threats to their health and local environmental quality.
 For decades, Save the Sound has successfully fought off the intrusion of polluters into marginalized communities.

 And we work to ensure equitable access to Long Island Sound and our region’s shared natural resources.
 The Soundkeeper and our water quality team hunt down pollution hot-spots that close public beaches and contaminate seafood.
-Our restoration team recently completed a multi-year project to rebuild marshland at Sunken Meadow State Park, one of the most-visited parks on Long Island and a summer haven for generations of low-income New York City residents.
+Our restoration team recently completed a multi-year project to rebuild marshland and prevent stormwater pollution at Sunken Meadow State Park, one of the most-visited parks on Long Island and a summer haven for generations of low-income New York City residents.

 Check our legal victories over the years here.